• News

 The author chose Terminal Ascent ammunition from Federal Premium.

 The scope was the EOTECH VUDU X 2-12x40mm.
-A second focal plane rifle scope, the Vudu X features a 40mm objective lens and a rugged 30mm aluminum body.
+A second focal plane rifle scope, the VUDU X features a 40mm objective lens and a rugged 30mm aluminum body.
 Sharp images with clear edges and bright colors made my shooting that much easier.
 As for the knobs, the elevation and windage adjustments were a very precise .25 MOA per click.

-The illuminated Vudu BD1 reticle in the glass features bullet drop marks below the crosshairs and it’s powered by a single CR2032 battery.
+The illuminated VUDU BD1 reticle in the glass features bullet drop marks below the crosshairs and it’s powered by a single CR2032 battery.

 For ammunition, I relied on Terminal Ascent from Federal Premium, a round I’ve used in .300 Win.
 Mag. and 6.5 Creedmoor with excellent results.